Excel / VBA Date Function with 7 Formatting Examples

 Date-DD-mmmmm-yy

-In order to get the date with the full month name, use ‘m’ four times.
+To get the date with the full month name, use ‘m’ four times.

-With full year like 2021, 2022 etc.
+With a full year like 2021, 2022 etc.

 Just adding two more ‘yy’ to the above example and it will get us a year in four digits.